 In Croatia, following litigation initiated by a Croatian consumer association against Raiffeisenbank Austria, d.d., Croatia (RBHR) and other Croatian banks, two contractual clauses used in consumer loan agreements between 2003/2004 and 2008 were declared null and void: an interest change clause and a CHF index clause.
 The decision on the interest adjustment clause cannot be challenged any more.
 The decision on the nullity of the CHF index clause which was confirmed by the Croatian Supreme Court also passed control of the Croatian Constitutional Court.
 RBHR is exploring the possibility to challenge this decision and, in August 2021, submitted an application before the European Court for Human Rights.
-A preliminary ruling by this court may have an impact on the CHF index clause.
+A preliminary ruling by this court may have an impact on the CHF index clauses.
 However, based on the decisions already rendered on the nullity of the interest change clause and/or the CHF index clause, a number of borrowers have already raised claims against RBHR.
-Given current legal uncertainties relating to the statute of limitations, the validity of the CHF index clause, the further course of action, the financial impact and the possible damage is not possible at this point of time.
+Given current legal uncertainties relating to the statute of limitations, the validity of the CHF index clause, the further course of action, the final outcome of the request for preliminary ruling and the number of borrowers raising such claims, final quantification of the financial impact and the possible damage is not possible at this point of time.
 In this connection, the provision recognized on a portfolio basis was increased to € 56 million (previous year: € 34 million).